Discovering Temporal Structure: An Overview of Hierarchical Reinforcement Learning

 Various terms such as options, skills, behaviors, subgoals, subroutines, and subtasks are often used interchangeably in the RL literature to describe temporal structures.

-What makes a temporal structure “good” or “useful”?
+Yet, a key question remains: What makes a temporal structure “good” or “useful”?

 Our work provides insights to this question by examining the benefits of temporal abstraction through the lens of four fundamental decision-making challenges.
 In this framing, temporal structures are considered useful if they enable agents to effectively realize the associated benefits.
 Conversely, effective HRL algorithms that discover such structures inherently provide these benefits.